 If the outboard motor is submerged, immediately take it to a Yamaha dealer.
 Otherwise some corrosion may begin almost immediately.
 NOTICE: Do not attempt to run the outboard motor until it has been completely inspected.
-[ECM00401]
+[ECM00401] EMU29835

-YAMAHA MOTOR CORPORATION, U.S.A.
-FOUR-STROKE OUTBOARD MOTOR THREE-YEAR LIMITED WARRANTY
+YAMAHA FOUR-STROKE OUTBOARD MOTOR THREE-YEAR LIMITED WARRANTY

-Yamaha Motor Corporation, U.S.A. hereby warrants that new Yamaha 1999-or-later model four-stroke outboard motors originally distributed by Yamaha Motor Corporation, U.S.A. will be free from defects in material and workmanship for the period of time stated herein, subject to certain stated limitations.
+Yamaha Motor Corporation, U.S.A. and Yamaha Motor Canada Ltd. ("Yamaha") hereby warrant that new Yamaha four-stroke outboard motors will be free from defects in material and workmanship for the period of time stated herein, subject to certain stated limitations.

 PERIOD OF WARRANTY.
-Any new Yamaha 1999-or-later model four-stroke outboard motor purchased and registered with Yamaha Motor Corporation, U.S.A. for pleasure use in the United States, will be warranted against defects in material or workmanship for a period of three (3) years from the date of purchase, subject to exclusions noted herein.
-Any Yamaha outboard motor purchased and utilized for commercial applications will be warranted for a period of one (1) year from the date of purchase, subject to exclusions noted herein.
-Yamaha peripheral equipment (control cables, propellers, gauges, remote control boxes, key switches, engine harnesses, throttle and shift cables, and wiring external from the motor unit) installed with the motor will be warranted for one (1) year from the date of purchase of either pleasure or commercial use.
+Any new Yamaha four-stroke outboard motor purchased from an authorized Yamaha dealer in the customer's country of residence (United States or Canada) and registered with Yamaha will be warranted against defects in material or workmanship, subject to exclusions noted herein, for the following applicable period determined by type of use:

+- Pleasure use three (3) years from the date of purchase. - Commercial application one (1) year from the date of purchase.
+A commercial application is defined as any use of the outboard motor to generate income (excluding tournament fishing) or support business operations in any way during the warranty period, without regard to the type or percentage of commercial use.
+Yamaha reserves the right to modify incorrect registration data and reduce the warranty period to reflect commercial use. - Yamaha peripheral equipment included with the motor, such as gauges, fuel tanks, and hoses, remote control boxes, and wiring external from the motor unit, will be warranted for one (1) year from the date of purchase for either pleasure or commercial use.
 Replacement parts used in warranty repairs will be warranted for the balance of the applicable warranty period.